 Having been an advocate, I also fully understand the role of an advocate in arbitration.
 I see part of the role of an arbitrator as being understanding and helpful to each advocate so that they can do the best job for their respective clients.
 I know the difficulties they face in both satisfying an anxious client as well as vigorously representing that client.
 I work with the advocates to make sure that all of the relevant facts and arguments are brought out at the hearing.
 I also give advocates an indication of what facts and arguments I see as important as the case is proceeding so that they can appropriately tailor their presentations and post-hearing briefs.
 I believe that it is important for each advocate to have a full opportunity to address the facts and arguments that I am considering.

 Now having arbitrated dozens of cases, I find being an arbitrator very rewarding - from setting the initial ground rules to handling the hearing and then analyzing the situation to make the most just decision that I possibly can.
-While employment decisions remain confidential, I have attached a dozen of my labor decisions - with the permission of the parties - to this web site to give an indication as to my analytical technique and my decisions involving common issues in labor arbitration.
+While employment decisions remain confidential, I have attached fourteen of my labor decisions - with the permission of the parties - to this web site to give an indication as to my analytical technique and my decisions involving common issues in labor arbitration.